leansh/mumuki-dataweave-guide-1/00100_Objects/description.md

-In this lesson we'll define an object, which is defined a collection of key-value pairs.
+In this lesson we'll define an object, which is defined as a collection of key-value pairs.

 ```ruby
 {